Last Updated December 21, 2021

 In this post, I will keep you up to date on all the amazing accomplishments I have achieved since becoming a published author.

 I started writing a book in 2008, the same year I started my website.

-I was 15 years old, and I had just decided that I was going to graduate high school in the following school year.
+I was 15 years old, and I decided I was going to graduate high school in the following school year.

 On June 5th, 2011, I published my book Sad Songs and Gray Dresses as an eBook.
 I was 18 years old and had no idea how to market my book.
 My original book cover sucked, but it was the best I could do with the skills I had at the time.
 I was a sophomore in college when I became a published author.